SKN-Telephoners/AGH-IX/README.md

 ## Task 2
 - Due to security concerns you want to add additional capabilities to IX you want to establish blacklist for devices in our IXP
-- Create a place in webgui where you can add devices to blacklist
+- Create a place in webgui where you can add devices to blacklist.
+It should be accessible **only by superuser**
-- How you do this is up to you
+- How you do this is up to you.
+Only front-end implementation is required
+- send screenshot blacklist with some records
-- send screenshot of the blacklist you've created
+- send screenshot of the superuser check in your code

 ## Task 3
-- With newly created web gui feature you want to create logic behind this blacklist
+- With newly created web gui feature you want to create logic behind this blacklist.
+The blacklist should be saved to the DB
-- Implement logic, see that you can use our implementation of zerotier API to deauthorise devices
+- Implement logic - prevent adding hosts that are present on the blacklist **and** deauthorize existing hosts
-- see **/core/zerotier.py**
+- see **/core/zerotier.py** for deauthorization
+- remember to migrate your db with `docker compose run web python manage.py makemigrations` and `docker compose run web python manage.py migrate` after adding new fields in models.py
-- send screnshot of your working blacklist
+- send screnshots of your code